-Yet never fear – we’re set to showcase seven go-to outfit combinations that you can call on time and time again, which are guaranteed to keep you looking and feeling cool until autumn arrives.
+But never fear – we’re set to showcase 12 go-to summer outfits that you can call on time after time, each guaranteed to keep you looking and feeling cool until autumn.

 Three pieces that sit right in the smart-casual sweet spot, this combination is one to reach for when you want to look put together without sacrificing comfort.

 Fit and material choice are the most important considerations here.
 Both the trousers and polo shirt should be crafted from breathable cotton or linen and be cut slim (but not restrictively so) to maintain a tailored silhouette.